deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 > </details>

-> Table 7 compares the time costs of running benchmarks with and without the vLLM inference framework to show that using vLLM significantly reduces the time costs.
+> Table 7 compares the time costs of running benchmarks with and without vLLM, demonstrating the significant time reduction achieved by using vLLM.

 {{< table-caption >}}